ZXShady/zxshady.github.io/ufcs.md

 }
 ```

-With just the public API we created 2 much more convienent and powerful abstraction just but now the issue is user side.
+With just the public API we created 2 much more convenient and powerful abstractions just but now the issue is user side.

 ```cpp